PDC-support/hpc-intro-retired/_episodes/01-linux.md

 exercises: 30
 questions:
   - "How does the Linux shell work?"
+  - "Why use it?"
 objectives:
   - "Learn the basics of Linux shell"
+  - "Prepare for work on Tegnér"
 keypoints:
   - "kp1"
 ---